uk-gov-mirror/ministryofjustice.hmpps-book-video-link/README.md

 ## Cypress integration tests

 The `integration-tests` directory contains a set of Cypress integration tests for the `book-video-link` application.
-These tests use WireMock to stub the application's dependencies on the elite2, oauth, token-verification and whereabouts RESTful APIs.
+These tests use WireMock to stub the application's dependencies on the prisonApi, oauth, token-verification and whereabouts RESTful APIs.

 ### Running the Cypress tests